29 Grooviest 70s Outfit Ideas for Your Retro Party Look in 2025

 3. Wear Bold Jewelry

 Add a chunky necklace or 70s-inspired earrings to your next 70s outfit look to really recreate the bold glamor of the 1970s.
 You can find jewelry to pair with your favorite 70s outfit on Amazon or other online retailers.
 Try a local jeweler to support the community and look great while doing it.
+Statement cuffs or bangles in metallic tones also fit perfectly with 70s disco outfits for females.

 4. Try a Glittery Eye Look

 Don’t forget your makeup as part of the entire look when you’re headed to a disco party or themed party.
-The 70s were about bold color everywhere, so try a bright blue eyeshadow with dramatic eyeliner for a party look, or go for bold eye makeup in neutral tones for a more retro everyday style that will fit your 70s outfit like a pair of spandex tights.
+The 70s were about bold color everywhere, so try a bright blue eyeshadow with dramatic eyeliner for a party look.
+Or go for bold eye makeup in neutral tones for a more retro everyday style that will fit your 70s outfit like a pair of spandex tights.

 5. Include Bold Florals